 Local Moving within NJ is called intrastate; check a public mover's license here: The NJ Division of Consumer Affairs Website; click on the 'Profession' field, then scroll to 'Public Movers', then enter the exact company name; Check the license expiration date.

 Long distance: If you are moving from one state to another (interstate), Check the name of the van lines, not just the local mover.
-Check if their US DOT and MC authority is current, click here; The Federal Motor Carrier Safety Bureau ;
+Check if their US DOT and MC authority is current, click here; The Federal Motor Carrier Safety Bureau ; (a US DOT or ICC number is not valid for local moving)

 2. Make sure the place of business really does exists